christophercheng/Crushmaven/README.md

 THE FACEBOOK HACK:

 CrushMaven relied on a Facebook hack in order to build the lineups of users who were friends-of-friends with their crush.
 At the time, Facebook, limited what friendship data could be obtained (most likely for privacy reasons).
 In order to find other friends-of-friends to populate a linup with, CrushMaven could not rely on the Facebook GraphQL API.
+And data scraping of public data was detected and blocked by Facebook.
+The Crushmaven hack overcame this hurdle.

-Instead it had to parse the paginated pages of the public friends lists for both users.
+CrushMaven was able to effectively parse the paginated pages of the public friends lists for both users.
+The key was going through a backdoor and utilizing a deprecated REST API endpoint that exposed this data.
 This required python multi-threading in order to efficiently run.
-But they key obstacle was that this type of data scraping was prohibited and blocked by Facebook.
-However, I found a backdoor deprecated REST API endpoint that exposed this data.
-In order to call this endpoint as many times as I needed to (and not get blocked), I had to utilize a cookie that I continually refreshed and swapped out by mocking as a new browser user on a frequent basis.
+And in order to call this endpoint as many times as I needed to (and not get blocked), I had to utilize a cookie that I had to continually refresh.
+Essentially I was mocking as a new, different browser user on a frequent basis.

 Note, this functionality has most likely been prohibited and sealed off by Facebook in recent years.
 But it worked great when it did :-)